 There does not appear to be any sound justification for the inclusion of any significant commercial infrastructure at this time.
-Council has commissioned reports that made recommendations regarding water based commercial activities and does not recommend that commercial infrastructure be developed in the foreshore aareast this time.
+Council has commissioned reports that made recommendations regarding water based commercial activities and does not recommend that commercial infrastructure be developed in the foreshore area at this time.

-The CFA training track is viewed as an obstacle to the foreshore achieving its potential as a

-The foreshore ...'A safe, vibrant spot well utilised by the community ...
-A really well developed spot that will encourage activities such as walking, running, cycling, catching up with friends and simply enjoying the fresh air' Ref: Community survey respondent community and family recreation hub.
-Previous studies have recommended that the CFA fire training track and facilities be moved.
+The CFA training track is viewed as an obstacle to the foreshore achieving its potential as a community and family recreation hub.
+Previous studies27 have recommended that the CFA fire training track and facilities be moved.
 These structures remain intrusive on views from the Botanic and impose on the amenity of the lower foreshore area.
 The CFA training track significantly impacts on the ability to enhance the grassed foreshore area and expand its use.